snimu/guarantees/README.md

 [@tg.guarantee_usage](#guarantee_usage).
 These exceptions are only raised if the `unittest.TestCase`s are called first and then checked by [tg.enforce](#enforce), or [tg.main](#main) is called to do both automatically.

-Currently doesn't work with classmethods and functions nested inside of methods.
+Currently doesn't work with functions nested inside of methods.
 This will be fixed at some point.

 The package consists of three decorators and two functions, as well as two `Exception`s.
 All are explained below.